SunilKumar-K/DSA-with-HumbleFoos/mds/Arrays.md

 - Find a peak element which is not smaller than its neighbors    [solution](https://github.com/HumbleFool830/100-Day-s-of-DSA-challenge-/blob/main/Programming_Files/Arrays/Level_1/peakElement.java)

 - Write a program to sort the given array              [solution](https://github.com/HumbleFool830/100-Day-s-of-DSA-challenge-/blob/main/Programming_Files/Arrays/Level_1/sortingIn_ascend.java)

-# Day 3

-- Today I started to design small applications by using oops concepts .

-- And also I sloved some problems on arrays like

 1. Finding the unique element in a duplicates ?    [solution](https://github.com/HumbleFool830/100-Day-s-of-DSA-challenge-/blob/main/Programming_Files/Arrays/Level_1/duplicatesRemove.java)